static slide

 Tenure of Class reps - 1 Year.

-School Leadership will review the Class rep program on an ongoing basis.
+School Leadership will review the Parent rep program on an ongoing basis.

 • Read the teacher’s Weekly Memo, School newsletter, etc